Cloture: Procedures

 A closure motion may be adopted to end debate on a matter both in the House of Commons and in the House of Lords by a simple majority of those voting.
-In the House of Commons, at least 100 MPs (not counting two acting as tellers) must vote in favour of the motion for closure to be adopted; the Speaker of the House of Commons may choose to deny the closure motion, if insufficient debate has occurred, or that the procedure is being used to violate the rights of the minority.
+In the House of Commons, at least 100 MPs (not counting two acting as tellers) must vote in favour of the motion for closure to be adopted; the Speaker of the House of Commons may choose to deny the closure motion if insufficient debate has occurred or if the procedure is being used to violate the rights of the minority.
 In the House of Lords, the Lord Speaker does not possess an equivalent power.
 He must read a statement stating the motion should only be used in exceptional circumstances, and then asks the member if they wish to persist with moving it.
 If they do, then the motion is put immediately without debate.
 Only one closure motion is permitted per debate.

 Specific to legislation, a guillotine motion, formally an allocation of time motion, limits the amount of time for a particular stage of a bill.
 Debate ceases when the allotted time expires.
 A single vote is taken immediately to pass the stage of the bill and, in the case of a committee stage or report stage, to accept all undebated sections and government amendments.
 The use of guillotines has been replaced by the programme motion, where the amount of time for each stage is agreed after a bill's second reading.
 Both guillotine motions and programme motions are specific to the Commons.
 The Lords does not permit time restrictions.